Will Car Insurance Cover a Blown Engine?

 First, let’s make one thing clear: car insurance does not typically cover engine damage.

-In fact, the average car insurance policy will not cover any mechanical breakdowns on your vehicle – whether it’s a blown engine, a faulty transmission, or brakes that need to be replaced.
+In fact, the average car insurance policy will not cover any mechanical breakdowns on your vehicle – whether it’s a blown engine, a seized engine, engine failure, a faulty transmission, or brakes that need to be replaced.

 The reason is simple: car insurance is designed to cover unexpected costs – like the cost of a fender bender or the cost of hail damage to your windshield.
 You can’t anticipate these costs, which is why you buy insurance to stay protected.

-Blown engine may be unexpected, but mechanical breakdowns in general are expected on vehicles.
+A blown engine may be unexpected, but mechanical breakdowns, in general, are expected on vehicles.
 Over time, wear and tear will affect a vehicle.
 You need to maintain your vehicle to reduce the likelihood of a breakdown.
 Over a long enough period of time, however, your vehicle will inevitably break down.

 Mechanical Breakdowns Are Not Covered by Car Insurance

-Here are the three types of car insurance policies typically included on your vehicle:
+Here are the three types of car insurance coverage typically included with your insurance policy:

 Liability Coverage: Liability coverage includes property damage and bodily injury liability coverage.
 This is the type of insurance you are legally required to have while driving.
 It does not cover any damage to your own vehicle; instead, it covers damage you inflict upon other people.
 If you’re involved in an at-fault collision, then your liability coverage would cover the repairs to the other vehicle, the medical bills of anyone injured, and the repairs of any property you damaged.